DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/custom-plugin-development.md

 }
 ```

-The plugin should not work without the toolbar, let's notify the plugin about it by specifying the `dependencies` option as shown below:
+The plugin should not work without the [Toolbar](../reference/toolbar.md) plugin because we use its template.
+Let's notify the plugin about it by specifying the `dependencies` option as shown below:
 ```jsx
 ...